nattypwns/ctf_tools/using_FLAIR_for_static_ELFs.md

 # Using FLAIR to Deal with Static, Stripped ELFs

-One of the biggest unknowns you will deal with in the exploit/RE CTF challenges is ELFs that are statically linked and stripped.
+One of the annoying roadblocks you will deal with in exploit/RE CTF challenges is an ELF that is statically linked and stripped.
 When you analyze the binary with IDA, you get no information about the library calls the code is making.

 IDA provides the FLAIR tools to help restore this information.
 This writeup hopefully provides a comprehensive procedure to get it done quickly so you can get back to pwning.

-This procedure is assumed to be running on a Ubuntu LTS box and have a purchased IDA Pro copy.
+This procedure is assumed to be running on a Ubuntu LTS box and that you have a purchased IDA Pro copy.